Shell-structure and asymmetry effects in level densities: Introduction

-For formulation of the unified microscopic canonical and macroscopic grand-canonical approximation (shortly, MMA) to the level density, we will derive a simple non-singular analytical approximation for the level density $\rho$ for neutron-proton asymmetric nuclei.
+For a semiclassical formulation of the unified microscopic canonical and macroscopic grand-canonical approximation (shortly, MMA) to the level density, we will derive a simple non-singular analytical approximation for the level density $\rho$ for neutron-proton asymmetric nuclei.
 The MMA approach satisfies the two well-known limits.
-One of them is the Fermi gas asymptotic, $\rho \propto \exp(S)$, for a large entropy $S$.
+One of them is the Fermi gas asymptote, $\rho \propto \exp(S)$, for a large entropy $S$.
 The opposite limit for small $S$, or excitation energy $U$, is the combinatorics expansion\cite{St58,Er60,Ig72} in powers of $S^2$.
-For small excitation energies, the empiric formula, $\rho\propto \exp[(U-E_0)/T]$, with free parameters $E_0$, $T$, and a pre-exponent factor was suggested for the description of the level density of the excited low energy states (LES) in Ref.\ \refcite{GC65}.
-Later, this formula was named as constant ``temperature'' model (CTM), see also Ref.~\refcite{ZK18}.
-The ``temperature'' was considered as an ``effective temperature'' which is related to the excitation energy because of no direct physical meaning of temperature for LES's.
-Following the development of Refs.~\refcite{NPA,PRC} we will show below that the MMA has the same power expansion as the CTM for LES at small excitation energies $U$.
+For small excitation energies, the empiric formula, $\rho\propto \exp[(U-E_0)/T]$, with free parameters $E_0$, $T$, and a pre-exponent factor was suggested for the description of the level density of the excited low energy states in Ref.\ \refcite{GC65}.
+Later, this formula was named as constant ``temperature'' model, see also Refs.~\refcite{ZK18,ZH19,KZ20}.
+The ``temperature'' was considered as an ``effective temperature'' which is related to the excitation energy because of no direct physical meaning of temperature for low energy states.
+Following the development of Refs.~\refcite{NPA,PRC} we will show below that the MMA has the same power expansion as the constant ``temperature'' model for low energy states at small excitation energies $U$.